welshy557/Discord-Game-Bot/README.md

  - /guess number - Starts a Guess a Number game with number amount of tries
  - /close-guess - Closses guess a number game
  - /quiz number - Starts a Quiz Game with number amount of questions
+ - /close-quiz - Closes open quiz game
+ - /tic-tac-toe @opponent - Starts a Tic Tac Toe game with @opponent
+ - /close-tic-tac-toe @opponent - Ends a Tic Tac Toe game with @opponent (Must be host of game)

 ## Local Setup: